Katie is alive, thanks to an amazing act of humankindness and a kidney donation

 Katie Grannan was an energetic 10-year-old when a sports physical detected a rare autoimmune disease was destroying her kidneys.
 By the time she was a senior at Northern Arizona University, she could barely leave her bed—no longer able to keep up her busy school schedule, work and exercise classes.

-In July 2014, Katie’s doctor told her she would need dialysis or a kidney transplant to survive.
-Her parents were devastated to learn they weren’t a match for organ donation.
+When her doctor told her she would need dialysis or a kidney transplant to survive, her parents were devastated to learn they weren’t a match for organ donation.

 “Katie was going downhill fast,” says her mother, Janelle.
 “We were racing against the clock.
 It was the scariest time of my life.”